hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `type` (Required) - The accelerator type resource to expose to this instance.
 E.g. `nvidia-tesla-k80`.

 * `count` (Required) - The number of the guest accelerator cards exposed to this instance.

+The `pod_security_policy_config` block supports:

+* `enabled` (Required) - Enable the PodSecurityPolicy controller for this cluster.
+    If enabled, pods must be valid under a PodSecurityPolicy to be created.

 ## Attributes Reference